-Francis Norwood has two documented descendants, whose common ancestor was his son Joshua (1683-1762), with a two-step difference in eight to nine generations.
+Francis Norwood of Massachusetts has three documented descendants, whose common ancestor was his son Joshua (1683-1762), with two-step and three-step differences in 37 markers and in eight to nine generations.

 Two participants descend from Theophilus Norwood, Jr. (1725-1791) and in their first 25 markers, match exactly.
 The third participant is a descendant of Theophilus Norwood, Sr.'s, son, Samuel (1724-1789), and differs in only one marker from the others within the first 25 markers.
 The fourth participant matches the first two exactly in the first 12 markers.
 It would be good to have 37 markers tested for all of them.

 It is interesting that the other Norwood participants do not match each other, and more interesting that the descendants of Theophilus Norwood are in the I1a haplogroup, while the majority of the others are R1b1 or R1b1b2.
 This was an unexpected result.

 The most recent results have come from England, and these results were unanticipated.
 The first tested in haplogroup E1b1b1.
 His pedigree traces back to Kent in a line very close to that of G. Marion Norwood Callam, who authored Norwoods I, II, III.
 Another descendant in this line tested R1b1b2, so these results were unexpected.
 The second participant from England tested in haplogroup I2a, a haplogroup that has its epicenter in the Balkans, but whose Western haplotype is common in Germany with appreciable amounts in the British Isles.
 For additional information about the E1b1b1 haplotype, try the following link to Haplogroup E3b1a2 as a Possible Indicator of Settlement in Roman Britain by Soldiers of Balkan Origin by Steven C. Bird: http://www.jogg.info/32/bird.pdf